 Dry Eye Treatment and Prevention With Our Optometry Team

 For someone that has never experienced dry eye syndrome, the condition might seem like something that just happens from time to time.
 However, dry eye syndrome is actually more complex than that.
-If you are experiencing symptoms of dry eye and live in Kansas, our doctors of optometry at one of the ten locations at Epic Vision Eye Centers are able to help.
+If you are experiencing symptoms of dry eye and live in Kansas and Missouri, our doctors of optometry at one of the ten locations at Epic Vision Eye Centers are able to help.

 What Is Dry Eye?